-Lymphatic Drainage is an advanced therapy in which the practitioner uses a range of specialized and gentle rhythmic pumping techniques to move the skin in the direction of the lymph flow.
-This stimulates the lymphatic vessels that carry substances vital to the defense of the body as well as help in the removal of waste products.
+Manual Lymphatic Drainage (MLD) is an advanced therapy where the practitioner uses various rhythmic pumping techniques.
+These also move the skin in the direction of the lymph flow.
+This also stimulates the lymphatic vessels that carry substances vital to the body’s defence and removal of waste products.

 What are the Benefits of Lymphatic Drainage Massage?